 He taught the human being what he did not know."

 Prophet Muhammad (SAWS) was extremely frightened by the incident of meeting Archangel Gabriel (AS) and receiving the call to Prophet Hood.
 When he came running out of the cave and back to his house shaking, his wife, Khadijah, helped him to calm down, and gave him confidence that what he received was not anything bad and what he saw could not be anything bad, and could not be a hallucination, it had to be real, she immediately took him to one of her cousins named Waraka, who was an older gentleman and used to be known as a very pious and wise person of Christian faith.
-After hearing the incident from Prophet Muhammad (SAWS) and hearing the parts of the revelation he confirmed that he was the chosen one and he was the one they were waiting for, he was the Prophet mentioned in the previous Scriptures of God.
-But even though Waraka believed in Prophet Muhammad (SAWS) he died soon after that and before telling about him to very many people.
+After hearing the incident from Prophet Muhammad (SAWS) and listening to the parts of the revelation he confirmed that he was the chosen one and he was the one they were waiting for, he was the Prophet mentioned in the previous Scriptures of God.
+Waraka believed in Prophet Muhammad (SAWS).
+But he died soon after that and before telling about him to very many people.

 The revelation came gradually depending on the circumstances.
-And Prophet Muhammad (SAWS) encountered many hardships and sufferings of life over the next 23 years.
+And Prophet Muhammad (SAWS) encountered many hardships and sufferings in life over the next 23 years.
 In about halfway through this 23-year journey Prophet Muhammad (SAWS) lost his beloved wife, Khadijah (RA) and his beloved uncle, Abu Talib, both in a short period of time.
 Abu Talib, who never became a Muslim, was the main reason for Prophet Muhammad (SAWS)’s tribesmen not to dispose him.
 After his death Prophet Muhammad (SAWS)'s life was under attack and he was attempted to be murdered several times.
 So he migrated to the nearby city named Yathrib, which is now known as Medina or the City of Prophet, where he was welcomed with arms wide open, he was welcomed with honor and he was given the authority to become the Political leader of the people of the City of Medina.
 He went through several wars against other tribes defending the people of Medina and defending Islam.
 All of these incidents played intricate parts for the revelations.
 During that time these incidents were the reasons for the revelations to come and today those incidents are the real life examples of war fair laws presented in the Quran.
 In another word, the revelations that came at that time provide guidance to our situations today from individual level to giving guidance and instructions to the political leadership level.
 Quran is a complete guide to every fields of life.
 Again I wanted to emphasize that it is important for us to understand that some of its verses are not for the decisions to be made at individual levels.

 Prophet Muhammad (SAWS) died at the age of 63.
 During his life time the entire Quran was memorized by hundreds of people.
 God Almighty said in the Quran that Quran is easy to remember and as many people know today, millions of Muslims now has the entire book of Quran memorized word for word.
 Really, it is a miracle that anyone can witness today.
 But during that time when the Arabian society was thriving in the peek of poetry, the society was full of professional memorizers, the people then thought of Quran as very poetic yet ordinary.
 Many people memorized the Quran.
-People did not think of those memorizers much.
+People did not think about those memorizers much.
 But after Prophet Muhammad (SAWS)’s death, persecution and execution of those memorizers began.
 Hundreds of the memorizers, who had the entire book memorized, were killed within just a few months in an effort to eliminate the Quran.

 God says in the Quran that you do not need to move your tong too fast to memorize the Quran, that God made the Quran easy to remember and that God will see to its preservation.
-As always, God’s words manifest, today we see that a child as young as 8 years old has the entire book of Quran memorized.
+As always, God’s words manifest, today we see that a child as young as 6 ears old has the entire book of Quran memorized.
 The preservation process began in the hands of the Caliphs after Prophet Muhammad (SAWS)’s death in 633.
 Until then the chapters and the verses were written on different parchments, tablets of stone, branches of date trees, palm trees and leaves, wood, leather and even on bones.
 In Medina about forty companions took parts as scribes for the Qur'an.
 Twenty-two of them are mentioned by their names in the Hadiths and are well known.
 Among them were Abu Bakr (RA), Omar (RA), Usman (RA), Ali (RA), Ibn Masud (RA), Abu Huraira (RA), Abdullah Bin Abbas (RA) Abdullah Ibn Amr Ibn Al-As (RA), Aisha (RA), Hafsa (RA) and Umm Salama (RA).
 These close companions of Prophet Muhammad (SAWS) wrote down the revelations under his direct guidance.
-Their written documents were verified and re-verified by Prophet Muhammad (SAWS).
+Their written documents were then verified and re-verified by Prophet Muhammad (SAWS).

 The compilation process of these bits and pieces began during the first Caliph, Abu Bakr (RA), and continued trough the second Caliph, Omar bin Khattab (RA), and finally the compilation was made official during the third Caliph, Usman (RA) in 653.
 Shortly after Prophet Muhammad (SAWS) died and after the Battle of Yamama in 633, in which 700 Muslims who had memorized the Quran were killed, Abu Bakr (RA) ordered the collection of the scattered pieces to be compiled into one complete copy.
 Zaid Ibn Thabit (RA), who was one of Prophet Muhammad (SAWS)’s primary scribes, was assigned as part of the collecting team.
 The written copies of the Quran were validated with the oral testimony of at least two companions.
 The entire Quran was compiled into one single copy.
 At this time the chapters were still not given any particular order.